Your Baby's Growth: 2 Months

 Babies continue to grow quickly in weight and length this month.

 How Much Will My Baby Grow?

-The first two months of life were a period of rapid growth.
+The first 2 months of life were a period of rapid growth.
 Your baby will continue to grow at a similar rate, gaining about 1 to 1½ inches (2.5 to 3.8 centimeters) in length and 2 pounds (907 grams) in weight this month.
-These are just averages — your baby may grow somewhat faster or slower, and is likely to experience growth spurts.
+These are just averages — your baby may grow somewhat faster or slower, and is likely to have growth spurts.

 Your doctor will measure your baby's weight, length, and head circumference and track his or her growth on a standardized growth chart (there are different charts for boys and girls).
-Whether your baby is large, small, or medium-sized, as long as this growth pattern stays consistent over time, chances are everything is fine.
+Your baby might be large, small, or medium-sized.
+As long as this growth pattern stays consistent over time, chances are your baby's progress is just fine.

 If your baby is born prematurely, keep in mind that growth and development should not be compared with that of a full-term child.
 Preemies will need to be followed more closely and may need to be weighed more often during the first months to make sure they are growing properly.
 They have some catching up to do!

 If your baby is not growing at the expected rate, or the growth rate slows, your doctor will want to make sure your baby is getting enough to eat.

 - How many feedings a day your baby gets.
 At 2 months old, a breastfed baby may feed about 8 times in a 24-hour period; formula-fed babies usually eat less frequently, about every 4 hours.
 Now that babies are drinking more at a time they will feed less often and sleep longer at night.